NLnetLabs/routinator/source/initialisation.rst

 Preparing for Production Environments
 """""""""""""""""""""""""""""""""""""

 ..
-WARNING:: Using the TAL from ARIN, the RIR for the United States, Canada as
+WARNING:: Using the TAL from ARIN requires you to read and accept their
-             well as many Caribbean and North Atlantic islands, requires you to read and accept their `Relying Party Agreement
+             `Relying Party Agreement
              <https://www.arin.net/resources/manage/rpki/tal/>`_ before you can
              use it.
-Running the :subcmd:`init` command will provide you with instructions.
+Running the :subcmd:`init` subcommand will provide you with instructions.

 In the most common scenario, you will want to install the TALs of the five RIRs.